fperazzi/davis-2017/README.md

 Introduction
 --------------
-DAVIS (Densely Annotated VIdeo Segmentation), consists of fifty high quality, Full HD video sequences, spanning multiple occurrences of common video object segmentation challenges such as occlusions, motion-blur and appearance changes.
+DAVIS (Densely Annotated VIdeo Segmentation), consists of high quality, Full HD video sequences, spanning multiple occurrences of common video object segmentation challenges such as occlusions, motion-blur and appearance changes.
 Each video is accompanied by densely annotated, pixel-accurate and